swidler/roam-python/README.md

     The fdr (False Detection Rate) step filters the DMRs to the desired FDR level.
 It also notes the thresholds used at the end of the DMR_log file created in the DMR step.
-It outputs 2 text files in the dump directory (filtered_DMR_gen_<timestamp>.txt and filtered_DMRs_<timestamp>,
-    as above), and a log file in the current dir with info about the thresholds and the ratio obtained for each combination.
+It outputs 2 text files in the dump directory (filtered_DMR_gen_<timestamp>.txt and filtered_DMRs_<timestamp>.txt, as above), and a log file in the current dir with info about the thresholds and the ratio obtained for each combination.

     When done adjusting the config file, run the run_DMRs.py script.